“I have found no greater satisfaction than achieving success

 Back in the mid-1970s, I was a new sales manager and had held that title for a year or so when I hired an experienced car salesman at the dealership I worked at.
 I normally liked to hire someone never in the car business and teach them the way I wanted, but I took the easy way this time.
 He was older and could have been wiser, but I overheard him putting down the dealership on the showroom floor with a couple of the other salespeople.
 He had only been there about a week and a half, and I called him into the office and fired him on the spot.

-In over 30 years in the car business, I had just three or four customers that I did the same thing to.
-One young girl and her overbearing mother came in an bought a camaro.
+In over 30 years in the car business, I had just three or four customers where I did the same thing.
+One young girl and her overbearing mother came in and bought a Camaro.
 Then the stuff hit the fan and we were accused of all sorts of ridiculous things.
-Although it is extremely rare in the car business to give people their money back, I bought the car back, refunded their money in full and politely asked them to go somewhere else to buy.
+Although it is extremely rare in the car business to give people their money back, I bought the car back, refunded their money in full, and politely asked them to go somewhere else to buy.
 They were shocked, and I was relieved greatly.

-Then there are a very few others that make the hair on your back stand up as a warning of things to come that doesn’t appear very pleasant.
+Then there are a very few others that make the hair on the back of your head stand up as a warning of things to come that don’t appear very pleasant.
 Best to cut that cord as early as possible.
 I have learned that there are some clients that I don’t want to deal with at all and they wouldn’t benefit our company and our objectives.
 This is a situation where I completely ignore the dollars of potential profit for the sake of my sanity and peace.

 You Can Feel It When It Is Happening. . .
 Go Not Vindictively, But With Your Feeling.
-It’s Really An Act Of Love Of Yourself!
+It’s Really An Act Of Love Of Yourself And The Other!

 Spread Some Joy Today–Maybe today would be a good day to take a little walk outdoors in nature and just let your eyes gorge on the beauty that surrounds you.